cpoff/cpoff.github.com/README.md

 This is the repo for [my blog](https://blog.curtpoff.com) on GH Pages.
 Fast and free.
-Yessiree!
+Yes sirree!

 # Markdown Examples